 The Dean System

-Kinkaid’s mission is to promote educational excellence, personal responsibility, and balanced growth, and thereby to help students discover and develop their talents and fulfill their best potential.
-The Deans’ Office works to support students in their four-year journey through the Upper School, advising and counseling them in academic and social matters, including the college application process.
+Kinkaid’s mission is to promote educational excellence, personal responsibility, and balanced growth to help students discover and develop their talents and fulfill their best potential.
+The Deans’ Office supports students in their four-year journey through Upper School, advising and counseling them in academic and social matters, including the college application process.

-The Dean Model is established to provide counsel and support for students with regard to academic achievement, personal accountability, and social dynamics.
-The deans work as a team and frequently collaborate to best serve students.
-While students and parents work primarily with their assigned dean, that work is informed by the broad expertise and varied experiences of the entire Deans’ Office and the other members of the Student Support Team.
+The Deans work as a team and frequently collaborate to best serve students.
+While students and parents work primarily with their assigned Dean, that work is informed by the broad expertise and varied experiences of the entire Deans’ Office and the other members of the Student Support Team.

 Kinkaid is a member of the National Association for College Admission Counseling (NACAC), an organization of secondary school counselors and college admission officers.
 Kinkaid is also a member of the Texas Association for College Admission Counseling (TACAC) and the Association of College Counselors in Independent Schools (ACCIS).